-The storied Waldo Hotel is a defunct hotel in downtown Clarksburg, West Virginia that is undergoing rehabilitation after years of abandonment.
+Waldo Hotel, a defunct hotel in downtown Clarksburg, West Virginia, is undergoing rehabilitation after years of abandonment.

 Constructed from 1901 to 1904, the seven-story Beaux-Arts style hotel was designed by Harrison Albright of Charleston 7 and financed by Judge Nathan Goff, Jr.2 5 6 The Waldo, named for Goff’s father, Waldo P. Goff, was one of the most architecturally ornate hotels in the state, and contained a 47-foot by 56-foot lobby that contained a mosaic tiled floor, surrounded by wrap-around balconies on the second and third levels, accessible via a 11-foot-wide marble grand staircase.7 It was completed for $400,000 and was later well recognized for its lavish weddings, social events and political gatherings.1

 Goff, a millionaire lawyer and businessman, had served as a member of Congress, Secretary of the Navy during the Hayes administration, an attorney and a federal appellate judge.3 When he died in 1920, the hotel was passed onto his sons, Guy D. Goff and Waldo Goff.7